 The Ninja Mega Kitchen System and the Ninja DUO perform fairly similarly.
 The DUO makes a smoother blend with fibrous ingredients, which makes it better for smoothies.
 Its blade design makes it easier to clean.
 On the other hand, the Kitchen System comes with a food processing bowl and an additional blade assembly for forming dough.

 The Ninja DUO is a better full-size blender than the Hamilton Beach Power Elite Multi-Function.
-The Ninja outperforms the Hamilton Beach in pretty much every way as it has a better build quality, comes with a personal jar, and offers more speed settings.
-It can also make almond butter, silky smoothies, and bar-quality crushed ice.
+The Ninja outperforms the Hamilton Beach in pretty much every way as it has a better build quality, better blending performance, comes with a personal jar, and offers more speed settings.
 However, the Hamilton Beach can be used for hot blending.
-It's quieter and easier to clean.
+It's quieter and easier to clean by hand.

-Although it's slightly smaller than the Ninja Mega Kitchen System BL770, the Ninja DUO is a fairly bulky blender.
-If you want to store it on your counter or in a cupboard, you need to make sure you have room for it.
+Although slightly smaller than the Ninja Mega Kitchen System BL770, the Ninja DUO is a fairly bulky blender.
+If you want to store it on your counter or in a cupboard, you must ensure you have room for it.

-On the downside, the main container doesn't seem to be shatter-proof and it could crack if you drop it.
-Water and other liquid can also get stuck in places such as inside the main jar's handle or inside the vacuum seal area of both the main and additional jar, which is a little annoying.
+Unfortunately, the main container doesn't seem to be shatter-proof, and it could crack if you drop it.
+Water and other liquid can also get stuck in places like inside the main jar's handle or inside the vacuum seal area of both the main and additional jar, which is a little annoying.

 The Ninja DUO blender has sharp blades.
-While they're attached to the bottom of the jar and can't be removed, you can put them into the dishwasher's top rack as long as you separate the lid from the jar.
+While they're attached to the bottom of the jar and you can't remove them, you can put them into the dishwasher's top rack as long as you separate the lid from the jar.